"

 Your Turn!

 The means of the number of revolutions per minute of two competing engines are to be compared.
 Thirty engines are randomly assigned to be tested.
-Both populations have normal distributions. [link] shows the result.
+Both populations have normal distributions.
+The table below shows the result.
 Do the data indicate that Engine 2 has higher RPM than Engine 1?
 Test at a 5% level of significance.

 Engine Sample Mean Number of RPM Population Standard Deviation